Dynamic control of photon-magnon interactions via secondary magnon excitation: Discussion

 The coupling constants predictably affect the extent of avoidedness of the avoided crossing for the corresponding magnon (identified by the coupling centers), with greater constants leading to greater avoidedness.

 To investigate the presence of indirect magnon–magnon coupling mediated by cavity photons, we performed a series of simulations by varying the thickness (\(t\)) of the YIG film (from \(t = 5\) to \(100\) \(\mu\)m) while keeping the properties of the permalloy film and the hexagonal microwave resonator unchanged.
-Increasing the YIG thickness enhances its spin density, thereby modifying its magnonic response.
+Increasing the YIG thickness enhances its magnetization, thereby modifying its magnonic response.

-As shown in the top row of Fig. \ref{fig:cst-double-film-t-sweep}, an increase in the mode splitting between the upper and lower branches (for both regions P1 and P2) of the magnon–photon hybrid modes is observed with thicker YIG films.
+As shown in the top row of Figure \ref{fig:cst-double-film-t-sweep}, an increase in the mode splitting between the upper and lower branches (for both regions P1 and P2) of the magnon–photon hybrid modes is observed with thicker YIG films.
 Notably, this occurs when the permalloy film remains unaltered, indicating that the enhanced coupling is not due to changes in itself.
-We make a more direct observation of this in the plots in Fig. \ref{fig:couplings-grand}, where we compare the coupling of the resonator-YIG in the absence of the permalloy film in Fig. \ref{fig:J-vs-t} and in its presence in Fig. \ref{fig:g1g2-vs-t} (blue crosses).
+We make a more direct observation of this in the plots in Figure \ref{fig:couplings-grand}, where we compare the coupling of the resonator-YIG in the absence of the permalloy film in Figure \ref{fig:couplings-grand}a and in its presence in Figure \ref{fig:couplings-grand}b (blue crosses).
 Both linear.

-Evidently, while the slope of the resonator-YIG coupling remains unaffected, the intercept drops slightly in the presence of another magnon.
-Within the region of interest, the presence of the permalloy film causes a constant decrease in resonator-YIG coupling.
+Evidently, while the slope of the resonator-YIG coupling (i.e., \(g_2\) vs \(t\)) remains unchanged from Figure \ref{fig:couplings-grand}b to Figure \ref{fig:couplings-grand}a, the intercept does drop slightly.
+The presence, then, of the permalloy film causes a decrease in resonator-YIG coupling independent of the thickness of the YIG film.
 Combined with the non-zero slope of the unvarying resonator-permalloy couple, the behavior provides strong evidence for photon-mediated interaction between the YIG and permalloy magnon modes, a hallmark of indirect magnon–magnon coupling through the shared cavity photon field.